intellishore/poc-data-lineage-databricks-to-purview/README.md

 # Integrate Databricks Lineage In Azure Purview

 ## Description
 The is a repository containing the necessary code to track data lineage from Databricks in Azure Purview.
-An example can be seen below:
+An example can be seen below.
+Azure Purview is in preview and this code is a prof of concept.
+It should therefore not be used as is in production.

 ![alt text](images/purview_showcase.PNG "Overview of data lineage in Azure Purview")